Valley of the Fallen: Reopening (2012-present)

-Controversy
+Reception

+Support

+The memorial's existence is generally supported by conservative and Catholic groups, including The European Conservative.
+Several attempts to alter the memorial have been strongly opposed by Louis Alphonse de Bourbon, current head of the House of Bourbon, in Spanish legal courts.

+In 2003, Fr.
+Robert Prevost participated in an Augustinian event at the site, to pray for peace and reconciliation among Spaniards.

+Criticism

 Presenting the monument in a politically neutral way poses a number of problems, not least of which is the strength of opposing opinions on the issue.
 The Times quoted Jaume Bosch, a Catalan politician and former MP seeking to change the monument, as saying: "I want what was in reality something like a Nazi concentration camp to stop being a nostalgic place of pilgrimage for Francoists.
 Inevitably, whether we like it or not, it's part of our history.
 We don't want to pull it down, but the Government has agreed to study our plan."

 The charge that the monument site was "like a Nazi concentration camp" refers to the use of convict labour, including Republican prisoners, who traded their labour for a reduction in time served.
 Although Spanish law prohibited the use of slave labour at the time, it did provide for convicts to choose voluntary work on the basis of redeeming two days of conviction for each day worked.
 This law remained in force until 1995.
 This benefit was increased to six days when labour was carried out at the basilica with a salary of 7 pesetas per day, a regular worker's salary at the time, with the possibility that the family of the convict would benefit from the housing and Catholic children's schools that were built in the valley for them by the other workers.
 Only convicts with a record of good behaviour would qualify for this redemption scheme, because the work site was considered to be a low security environment.
 The motto used by the Nationalist government was "el trabajo ennoblece" ("work ennobles").